-The DSL will refer all cases of suspected abuse to the Hertfordshire Safeguarding Children Partnership (HSCP), or relevant local authority for pupils who reside outside Hertfordshire, and
+The DSL will refer all cases of suspected abuse (including child-on-child and non-staff related abuse allegations) to the Hertfordshire Safeguarding Children Partnership (HSCP), or relevant local authority for pupils who reside outside Hertfordshire.
+The DSL will also liaise with the Police, in consultation with the Head of St Hilda's (and Head of Foundation if appropriate) and Bursar, in cases where a crime may have been committed.